-Science communication is an integral part of citizen science, and Dr. Robert R. Dunn, a professor of applied science at North Carolina State University, has been masterfully igniting public curiosity and interest in science for over fifteen years.
+Science communication is an integral part of citizen science, and Dr. Robert R. Dunn, a professor of applied ecology at North Carolina State University, has been masterfully igniting public curiosity and interest in science for over fifteen years.
 Dr. Dunn is the author of 5 books, over a hundred articles in science news and natural history magazines like Scientific American, National Geographic, BBC Wildlife, Smithsonian and more.

 Dr. Dunn’s ability to engage members of the public enables his lab to undertake a wide array of projects spanning yeast diversity, shower head microbiomes, cat tracking, bee health, and more.
 Many of the 20 projects in the Dunn lab have drawn a lot of participation from the public and garnered excitement from the press, and exemplify the capacity for citizen science to be both publicly engaging and scientifically productive.